What's Your (Email) Frequency, Kenneth? 5 Email Tactics & Best Practices

 4) Strategy before tactics

 Like every piece in digital marketing, you need strategy before tactics.
-Email is only a tactic.
+Email is only one tactic.

 A good email strategy is well rounded.
 It's like a well-balanced diet: a solid blend of engaging content along with promotions and sales.